Who We Are

-School year 2016-17, Civic Scholars is being offered at NAYA Early College Academy, Jefferson High School, Roosevelt High School, Madison High School, Parkrose High School, David Douglas High School, Milwaukie High School, and Clackamas High School.
+School year 2016-17, Civic Scholars is being offered at NAYA Early College Academy, Jefferson High School, Roosevelt High School, Madison High School, Parkrose High School, David Douglas High School, Milwaukie High School, and North Clackamas High Schools.

 Students accepted into the Civic Scholars program become full-fledged and voting City Club members at no cost to them.
 The Civic Scholars program is made possible in partnership with AmeriCorp VISTA and by the generous support of the Collins Foundation, Comcast Internet Essentials, the Multnomah Bar Foundation, and the Carol and Velma Saling Foundation.

 Want to get involved?

 Are you a student?
 Click here to find out more.
 Applications for the 2017-2018 year are coming soon!

 Are you a City Club Member?
 Looking to volunteer?
 Find out more about our Civic Ambassador position!
 Applications for the 2017-2018 year are coming soon!

 For more information e-mail us at email@example.com or call 503-228-7231.